viaacode/kranten_import/README.md

 and the jp2 service needs to be able to read the source files from disk.
 This ties the whole process to the system that hosts the file.
-This could be switched to some ftp server and use pythons ftp client to put files back there. (ask tina if there are better ways to decouple the daemons from he file system ?)
+This could be switched to some ftp server and use pythons ftp client to put files back there. (ask tina if there are better ways to decouple the daemons from he file system ?, ftp filesystems can already be mounted ...)

 Generating a valid mets file could be a service on its own (depending on what exactly it is supposed to do)